Art Acevedo: Austin Police Department

 Acevedo was hired as chief of the Austin Police Department in 2007.
-Following the February 8, 2016, shooting death of unarmed 17-year-old David Joseph, Acevedo fired officer Geoffrey Freeman, citing failure to follow policy.
+Following the February 8, 2016 shooting death of unarmed 17-year-old David Joseph, Acevedo fired officer Geoffrey Freeman, citing failure to follow policy.
 Freeman appealed the firing, reaching a settlement in December 2016 that awarded him $35,000 and allowed him to work for other police departments.
-In April 2016, Acevedo was officially reprimanded and punished by the Austin City Manager for his misconduct following the shooting, with the potential to lose his job.
+In April 2016, Acevedo was officially reprimanded and punished by the Austin City Manager for his misconduct following the shooting with the potential to lose his job.
 Older "operation and judgment concerns" from August 2011 were mentioned as well.

 During his time in Austin, Acevedo appeared on The Alex Jones Show to discuss policing on multiple occasions.

+On January 19, 2024, news broke that Art Acevedo would be returning to Austin to act as "interim city manager over APD", with a salary of US$271,000 / year.
+Mayor Kirk Watson said Acevedo "would help to strengthen the relationship between City Hall and the police as well as with the community".

+The following day, Travis County DA Jose Garza and others raised strong objections to hiring Acevedo for the newly created city position.
+Garza said Acevedo's "return is a step backwards for survivors of sexual assault."
+His remarks were made at an event honoring sexual assault survivors, some of whom had sued the city for failing to properly investigate sexual assaults during Acevedo's tenure as Austin Police Chief.